PaaS-TA/paas-ta-container-platform-guide-eng/use-guide/portal/container-platform-user-portal-guide.md

 - The Namespace detail page consists of the Details, Events tab.

-1. click Namespace Name to go to the Namespace detail page from the Overview tab of the Intro.
+1. Click Namespace Name to go to the Namespace detail page from the Overview tab of the Intro.

 #### Overview Tab of Intro
 ![IMG_007]